 - Wrinkling/rippling — In some cases there isn’t enough breast tissue to fully cover the implant and rippling can be seen on the surface.
 This is more often the case with saline implants.

 - Type — The patient may opt to replace older saline implants with new silicone implants that are thought to feel much more like natural breast tissue.
 Or she may opt for gummy bear implants.

 Breast implants have been thoroughly researched by the FDA and other institutions and they have not found a connection between implants and health issues.
 Still, earlier implants are more prone to leakage than today’s models.
 Also, the silicone gel used in older implants was much thinner than today’s more cohesive gels, which are more akin to the consistency of gelatin.
 So, while there aren’t any “bad” implants, exchanging your implants for new implants or a different type of implant can be a good idea.

 How Do I Know If I Should Have My Breast Implants Removed or Replaced?

 The vast majority of patients opt to have their implants exchanged for new implants.
 They may change the size, projection, type, or even change the position.
 Rarely do women opt to completely remove their implants.
 However, if this is your choice, it can also be done, but the procedure will usually also require a breast lift to remove stretched skin and breast tissue that will sag if not lifted.
 The breasts will be much smaller after implant removal, even with a breast lift.

-Implant Exchange Process
+The Breast Implant Exchange Procedure